 We mentioned Alexion Pharmaceuticals in the last blog.
-The green arrow represents the buy point.
-This is because the share price has pulled back, in this case to a 50% retrace of a previous move, and provided a buy signal – the pin pointing down is a clear buy signal.
+The green arrow represents the buy point; this is because the share price has pulled back, in this case to a 50% retrace of a previous move, and provided a buy signal – the pinpointing down is a definite buy signal.

 The red arrow represents my sell point.
-The horizontal lines are drawn using the fibonacci retracement tool provided with most software and were drawn weeks before.
-This does not mean we can look into the future with share price but if certain things happen it does give us an advantage in determining probability.
+The horizontal lines are drawn using the Fibonacci retracement tool provided with most software, drawn weeks before; this does not mean we can look into the future with share price, but if certain things happen it does give us an advantage in determining probability.

-The catch is if you miss the move – which I did being too concerned about Greece – then there are signals that allow you to get into the swing once it has started.
+The catch is if you miss the move – which I did being too concerned about Greece – then signals allow you to get into the swing once it has started.
 But another concern is the index, in this case the S&P 500 index.

 The index is of course an average price of all the stocks within the index.
-Some stocks being much larger than others means that the price change to individual stocks is not well defined but its a handy guide.
-If the index goes up, by definition, many of the stocks go up – and vice versa.
+Some shares being much more significant than others means that the price change to individual stocks is not well defined, but it’s a handy guide.
+If the index goes up, by definition, many of the shares go up – and vice versa.

-There is a good probability that the S&P index will bounce down when price reaches somewhere within the red box.
-Not long therefore.
-So to take a buy now from one of our stocks would be the wrong time for a short term swing trader.
+There is a reasonable probability that the S&P index will bounce down when the price reaches somewhere within the red box.
+Not long, therefore.
+So to take a buy now from one of our stocks would be the wrong time for a short-term swing trader.
 Or any trader.
 Better to be patient and wait for the index to swing back down again and provide a more profitable entry point.

 I don’t use the index as a buy/sell signal; the individual stocks do that for us.
 Price swings are a factor in all charts to some extent: be it stocks, shares, FX or commodities.
 Reading those swings is the art.